paddyhockey1/Final-Project/README.md

 * SEO issue was that I was using uncrawlable links for my hamburger icon in the mobile top navigation menu.

+#### Bugs

+* I was informed by two seperate people that the Facebook link in the footer would not work properly and opened into an error message.
+Those who tested with iOS did not have this problem.